 (xi) Net utility operating income.

-(2) all supporting working papers for each pro forma adjustment listed in subdivision (1), including the following:
+(2) A compilation of all supporting working papers for sorted by each pro forma adjustment listed in subdivision (1)5(3)(C).

+(2) The first work paper for each adjustment shall include, but not be limited to, including the following:

-(A) Actual test yearexpenses.
+(A) Actual test yearrevenues or expenses.

-(B) Adjustments to test year or expenses.
+(B) Adjustments to test year actual revenues or expenses.

+(C) A description of summary that generally describes each adjustment methodologydeveloped from the historical test period or base period, including, but not limited to, changes in price and in activity levels, separately detailed by elements of cost.
+All assumptions of changes in price inputs because of inflation or other factors or changes in activity levels due to modified work practices or other reasons should be separately developed.

-(C) A description of summary that generally describes each adjustment methodology.(3) (2), the following monthly information by rate class for the historical test year:
+(3) If not already provided under subdivision (2), the following monthly information by rate class for the historical test year period or base period:

 (A) Operating revenues.